Nissan Nativ: Life

 Nissan Nativ was born 1922 (as Nissan Notowicz) in Munich.
 In many biographies he is listed as born in Amsterdam.
 Possibly Nissan Nativ himself was the source of this ambiguity.
 Nissan had two older brothers, Benno Notowitz (1918-1962) and Nathan Notowicz (1911–1968).

 His family moved from Munich to Düsseldorf, then in the early 1930s to Amsterdam.
-Nissan emigrated without the family to the British Mandate in Palestine in 1937.
+Nissan emigrated without his family to the British Mandate in Palestine in 1937.
 In September 1943, his family was deported to the Westerbork transit camp in the Netherlands and in February 1944, forth to Bergen-Belsen concentration camp in Germany.
 The father and brothers survived the Nazi persecution.

 Nativ joined the Jewish Brigade during World War II and served in the Armor Corps.
 He was a commander during the 1948 Arab-Israeli War.
 After the war, Nissan Nativ enrolled at the Hebrew University of Jerusalem.

 Nissan Nativ moved from Israel to Paris where he studied mime.
 He worked as an Israeli theatre director and at Israel Radio when he returned from France.